 It still offers value, and when used as part of a diversified marketing strategy, it can help you to connect with new members of your target audience on an entirely different platform.

-Twitter is working hard on improving its entire platform, so stay tuned to the AdEspresso blog, because you know we’ll fill you in as soon as there are changes both for the organic and paid features.
+Twitter is working hard on improving its entire platform– both organic and PPC– so stay tuned to the AdEspresso blog, because you know we’ll fill you in as soon as there are changes for both.

 What do you think?
 Do you do any marketing or advertising on Twitter?
 Do you still use Twitter Advertising in 2018 regularly?
 What strategies and best practices do you use?
 Let us know in the comments below!